<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Once you’re approved for the loan and everything you've agreed on is completed, you get to seal the deal!

 But first, you’ll want to do a final walk-through.
 This is a crucial step to ensure that everything is present and accounted for.
-It’s also the time to double check that everything (appliances, garage door, A/C, toilets, etc.) function properly if you haven’t already.
+It’s also the time to double check that everything (appliances, garage door, A/C, toilets, etc.) functions properly if you haven’t already.

 Closing day itself involves a little paperwork and a hefty check, but overall, the day is pretty painless and exciting as you get to let out a sigh of relief that you have a new home.
 Just be sure that you switch out the locks immediately after receiving the keys—you never know who might have a spare!

-Feel ready to buy your next home?
+Are you ready to buy your next home?
 We hope so!
 With these tips in mind, we think you’ll be a huge success at finding a home near your next duty station.
 If you’re not sure where to start, hop on MilitaryByOwner's home page and browse the listings of homes for sale or rent.
 And if you have any questions or concerns, reach out to us and we’ll help you or point you in the right direction!

 New Call-to-action